recommenders-team/recommenders/README.md

 [![Documentation Status](https://readthedocs.org/projects/microsoft-recommenders/badge/?version=latest)](https://microsoft-recommenders.readthedocs.io/en/latest/?badge=latest)

-## What's New (July, 2022)
+## What's New (November, 2022)

-We have a new release [Recommenders 1.1.1](https://github.com/microsoft/recommenders/releases/tag/1.1.1)!

-We have introduced a new way of testing our repository using [AzureML](https://azure.microsoft.com/en-us/services/machine-learning/).
-With AzureML we are able to distribute our tests to different machines and run them in parallel.
-This allows us to test our repository on a wider range of machines and provides us with a much faster test cycle.
-Our total computation time went from around 9h to 35min, and we were able to reduce the costs by half.
-See more details [here](tests/README.md).

-We also made other improvements like faster evaluation metrics and improving SAR algorithm.
+We became the top rated machine learning repository of Microsoft!

+In [this page](https://github.com/orgs/microsoft/repositories?q=&type=all&language=&sort=stargazers) we can see the top rated repositories of Microsoft.
+On November 10th, Recommenders had 14403 stars, surpassing for the first time LightGBM, which had 14390 stars.
+CNTK, also related to machine learning but not supported anymore, had over 17,000 stars.
+Globally, the most popular repository of Microsoft is VSCode with over 130,000 stars.

-Starting with release 0.6.0, Recommenders has been available on PyPI and can be installed using pip!
+Starting with release 0.6.0, Recommenders has been available on PyPI and can be installed using pip: `pip install recommenders`.

 Here you can find the PyPi page: https://pypi.org/project/recommenders/